zhehaowang/zhehao.me/essays/engineering.md

 * DNS offers a level of indirection for addressing, such that application level need not hard code IP addresses, which would be bound to a specific physical interface.
 * Normalization / denormalization in database schema design is a level of indirection: when storing enumerables (e.g. neighborhood in someone's profile), do we store them as plain text in the user table, or an ID that can be cross referenced with a dedicated mapping to plain text.
+* A message broker is a level of indirection: to handle producers coming and going, have them both talk to the broker as opposed to directly to each other.
 * A pointer / reference is one level of indirection: with these the underlying object can now be mutated in-place, or shared by many.

 There is, however, no universal answer to the question "should we or should we not apply a level of indirection".